 a new approach called Free Virtual Grid is designed to help create 3D models.
 User could rotate the free virtual grid and scale the square size to moderate the orientation and precision.

 Zhenyi He and Xubo Yang.
-Hand-based interaction for object manipulation with augmented reality glasses.
 In Proceedings of the 13th ACM SIGGRAPH International Conference on Virtual-Reality Continuum and its Applications in Industry (VRCAI ’14).

 Three types of 3D menus placement with AR eyeglass, and unimanual and bimanual hand-based interaction for basic manipulation of virtual objects are designed.